cloudposse-terraform-components/aws-aurora-mysql-resources/src/README.md

 # Component: `aurora-mysql-resources`

-This component is responsible for provisioning Aurora MySQL resources: additional databases, users, permissions, grants, etc.
+This component provisions Aurora MySQL resources: additional databases, users, permissions, and grants.

-NOTE: Creating additional users (including read-only users) and databases requires Spacelift, since that action to be done via the mysql provider, and by default only the automation account is whitelisted by the Aurora cluster.
+NOTE: Creating additional users (including read-only users) and databases requires Spacelift, since that action must be done via the MySQL provider, and by default only the automation account is whitelisted by the Aurora cluster.
 ## Usage

 **Stack Level**: Regional